About Us

 Kelsey Keel, PhD, MPH

 Dr. Keel received her Bachelor of Science degree from St. John Fisher College in Rochester, New York in Biology, with minors in Chemistry and International Studies.
 She went on to receive her Master of Public Health in Epidemiology from Tulane University School of Public Health and Tropical Medicine in New Orleans, Louisiana.
 She later returned and earned her PhD in Social, Behavioral, and Population Sciences from the Tulane University School of Public Health and Tropical Medicine.
-Dr. Keel is proud to have recently celebrated the 10-year anniversary serving as Executive Director of Let’s Go!
-Gulf Coast and looks forward to the continued progress and evolution moving forward!
+Dr. Keel is proud to have served as Executive Director of Let’s Go!
+Gulf Coast for over 11 years and looks forward to the continued progress and evolution moving forward!
+She is now an Assistant Professor of Preclinical Sciences and Research Support Specialist at William Carey University, College of Osteopathic Medicine.
+Dr. Keel is dedicated to the success of Let’s Go!
+Gulf Coast and now serves in a part-time position to assist with the Let’s Go!
+EXPLORE Gulf Coast app, data collection and analysis, grant writing, and program reporting.

 Board of Directors